Sane-Mfenyana/SolarFarm-Weather-Impact-SA/README.md

 ### 💡 Business Implication
-**Relying solely on cloud cover to estimate solar performance is unreliable.** nergy analysts or solar operations managers should not base decisions on cloud cover alone.
+**Relying solely on cloud cover to estimate solar performance is unreliable.**
+Energy analysts or solar operations managers should not base decisions on cloud cover alone.
 Other weather variables (e.g. humidity, temperature, air pressure, precipitation) must be considered.
 This insight helps narrow the modeling focus for building more robust predictors of solar generation performance.

-## 📊 Step 3: Time-Bucketed Wind Speed vs Solar Radiation Analysis
+## 📊 Step 7: Time-Bucketed Wind Speed vs Solar Radiation Analysis

 ### 🎯 Objective
 To investigate whether wind speed has a significant correlation with solar radiation and whether this relationship is influenced by the time of day — particularly during daylight hours when solar energy generation is most active.